Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Background

 \subsection{Kubernetes Namespace and RBAC}

 Kubernetes is a powerful container orchestration platform that automates the deployment, scaling, and management of containerized applications.
 It is designed to manage large-scale complex applications, where multiple teams or applications may share a single cluster.
 To help organize and isolate resources within the cluster, Kubernetes provides a mechanism called \textit{Namespaces} \cite{namespace}.
-A namespace is a logical partition or a virtual cluster within a physical cluster.
+A namespace\footnote{We use \namespace as short for namespace for the remaining parts.} is a logical partition or a virtual cluster within a physical cluster.
 Each namespace acts as a boundary, ensuring that resources in one namespace do not conflict with those in another.

 Namespaces are particularly useful in multi-tenant environments, where different teams or applications share the same Kubernetes cluster \cite{kubernetes-multitenancy}.
 By isolating resources in separate namespaces, Kubernetes prevents one team from accessing or interfering with another team's resources.
 This isolation is vital for security and resource management, ensuring that users and applications can only access the resources assigned to their namespace, preventing unauthorized access or potential conflicts between resources.